MuKnIO/avoum-cardano-feasibility-study/study.md

 Other policies are possible, but we present an example which permits transactions which either:

-- Accept the bid, moving its value to the auction cell.
+- Accept the bid, moving its value to the auction account.
-- Retract the bid, re-assigning the credential of the cell to the original bidder.
+- Retract the bid, re-assigning the credential of the UTxO to the original bidder.

-The datum stored in this cell is an encoding of:
+The datum stored in this UTxO is an encoding of:

 ```haskell
 data BidState = BidState